interuasiting/DreamEmotionalLife/README.md

 How to play this game——

-1.Download all the code to the local PC.
+1.Download all the code to the local computer.

 2.Unzip the file.